 5. Take a Cooking Class

 Vietnamese cuisine is amazing but not something I know how to cook!
-We took a cooking class with Sabirama and it was definitely a highlight of the trip.
+I took a cooking class with Sabirama and it was definitely a highlight of the trip.
 The tour is about 5 hours and includes a trip to the marketplace, a basket boat ride, an encounter with water buffalo, a foot massage and a 4 course cooking class!
-Our guide was very friendly and had great English!
+The tour guide was very friendly and had great English!
 The tour is $45 USD each person and comes with so many freebies.
-Check out the full details for what we did here.
+Check out the full details for what I did here.

 6. Hoi An Memories Show